Please make sure that you have read this page first.

 - The diameter of the base and the diameter of the completed blood mark on the bathroom floor is therefore NOT identical, as Elsdon claims.
 Nor is it possible for a 10 cm base to make 2 cm diameter semi-circular marks on any surface, nor to punch a 2 cm hole into anything.

-The problem with Elsdon, throughout, is that he simply decides what he wants the story to be and then proceeds to make up his own facts.
-So there is a photo stand on a crime scene photo, and without any evidence or dimensions of this object, he decided that this IS (not must be – but IS) the object that caused the head wounds.
-He has no evidence to support his claim.
-But yet he will state it as fact.
-This is the golden thread running throughout Eldson’s work; he is making things up as it suits him.
+So there is a photo stand with minor damage on a crime scene photo, and without any evidence or dimensions of this object, he decided that this IS (not must be – but IS) the object that caused the head wounds – because it conveniently fits his narrative.
+He simply has no evidence to support his claim.
+In fact there is solid scientific evidence against the photo stand as a murder weapon.

 Download a free print replica e-copy of Bloody Lies Too here